Hierarchical Decision Making Based on Structural Information Principles

-We implement the SISA mechanism with Python 3.8.15, Pytorch 1.13.0, the SISL mechanism with Python 3.9.1, Pytorch 1.9.0, and Tensorboard 1.15, and the SIRD mechanism with Python 3.5.2, Pytorch 1.5.1.
-All experiments are conducted on five Linux servers with GPU (NVIDIA RTX A6000) and CPU (3.00 GHz Intel i9-10980XE).
+We implement the SISA mechanism using Python 3.8.15 and PyTorch 1.13.0, the SISL method using Python 3.9.1 and PyTorch 1.9.0, and the SIRD method using Python 3.5.2 and PyTorch 1.5.1.
+All experiments are conducted on five Linux servers, each equipped with an NVIDIA RTX A6000 GPU and an Intel i9-10980XE CPU clocked at 3.00 GHz.